bhatiaabhishek/CarND-Behavioral_Cloing_P3/README.md

      * model.json - The model architecture.
      * model.h5 - The model weights.
      * README.md - Project report
-     * P3_recording - A recording of the "model" driving the car around the track
      * video.py - Script to convert a series of images to ".mp4" format

 ###Command-Line-Interface